IllDepence/sirtetris.com_2021_jekyll/hobby.md

 As far as I can tell the places to go to for speedrunning content are the [Speed Demos Archive](http://speeddemosarchive.com/) and [Speed&shy;Runs&shy;Live](http://www.speedrunslive.com/).
 If you want to get a general idea of what a speedrun is and what a speedrunner does, take a look at [Portal Done Pro](https://www.youtube.com/watch?v=W1U5RUVENNE) *and* the [Portal Done Pro - Commentary Video](https://www.youtube.com/playlist?list=PL359B764A0A3B8188).
 Note that this run does not comply with the rules of SDA and is not listed there.
 Nonetheless does it give a nice glimpse into the world of speedrunning.
 A very entertaining way to learn a bit more can be following one of SDA's [marathons](http://marathon.speeddemosarchive.com/), where a group of speedrunners plays through a ton of games throughout several days.
 Most of them comment on what they are doing while playing, so you get an insight into what the key techniques are for running a particular game.

-As opposed to speedruns gathered at SDA, there are also runs called TAS — tool-assisted speedruns.
+Apart from speedruns gathered at SDA, there are also runs called TAS — tool-assisted speedruns.
 I don't know a lot about them, but I guess [TASVideos](http://tasvideos.org/) is a good resource to start with.

 I myself never did serious speedrunning.
 Casual (and old) stuff: